chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ['black','green','red','brown']
 ```

-- while inserting element if you have give positive integer index which is not present in the current list then item will automatically added at last position.
+- while inserting element if you have given a positive integer index which is not present in the current list then the item will automatically be added at last position.

 Example:
 ```python